VHSN276/VHSN276/README.md

 <h1 align="center">Hello, I'm Vitor</h1>
 <div>
   <h3 align='center'>I am 19 years old, I started my tech life playing some videogames, watching some programming videos and stuffs like that.
-Ingressed on Cotil (UNICAMP) - Systems Development Technologist, I loved it, and I continued on my graduation at the same area, I will finish on 2027 my gradution.<br>My favorite languages are: <bold>Python, Java, C#, Dart</bold></h3>
+Ingressed on Cotil (UNICAMP) - Systems Development Technologist, I loved it, and I continued on my graduation at the same area, I will finish it on 2027<br>My favorite languages are: <b>Python, Java, C#, Dart</b></h3>
 </div>
 <div>
   <a href="">